 I was cruising through our local Target earlier this week only to be stopped in my tracks by a back-to-school display.
 Even with social distancing creating a new school situation for many families, bright displays of school supplies still signal the end of summer and the start of the school year.

 I have great fun looking at what's new and improved in Target's back-to-school goodies every year.
 And I will admit, I often stay long enough at the display that I ended up tossing a couple products in my cart.
 But it also gets me thinking about all the new and returning Sonlighters, wondering what their shopping carts will look like this month.

-I've put together a back-to-school checklist to get you started thinking through what you'll need for the school year.
+But since many parents prefer to have a starting point for school supplies, I've put together a back-to-school checklist to get you started thinking through what you'll need for the school year.

 1. Sticky Tabs and Notes

 Homeschooling or not, life cannot be lived efficiently without a good supply of these gems.
 Use them as

 - to-do lists for students (and spouses)